Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 WTO D – foreign trade turnover per capita;

-E - the value of national exports for the year;
+E is the value of national exports for the year;

-I - the cost of national imports for the year;
+I is the cost of national imports for the year;

-export quota and is used to characterize the level of intensity of the country's foreign trade, to assess the openness of the national economy, participation in the international division of labor.
+Export quota and used to characterize the level of intensity of a country's foreign trade, to assess the openness of the national economy, and participation in the international division of labor.

 (6.19)